 - 69% of people have been convinced to buy a piece of software or application by watching a video.

-- 85% of people say they’d like to see more video from brands in 2018.
+- 85% of people say they’d like to see more video from brands.

 All signs point to video being increasingly used to further customers along their buyer journey.
 From teaser videos to explainers; promotional videos to traditional advertisements.
 There’s an opportunity to hit each one of your crucial touch-points with video content.